 A rhombus is defined as a quadrilateral with all four sides of equal length.
 This definition leads to several important properties:

 - Opposite Sides are Parallel: Like all parallelograms, the opposite sides of a rhombus are parallel to each other.
-This means that if you extend the sides of the rhombus indefinitely, the opposite pairs will never intersect.
+Basically, if you extend the sides of the rhombus indefinitely, the opposite pairs will never intersect.

 - Opposite Angles are Equal: The angles opposite each other in a rhombus are equal.
 If one angle is x degrees, the angle directly opposite it is also x degrees.